alison-burner/reflections-lesson3/reflections-lesson-3.md

 The benefit is that you can always revert to the previous state if you are offline.
 Therefore, you don't need internet access to fix a bug.

+How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?

+If you didn't collaborate with Git or Github, you'd need a pretty expensive cloud to store every version of your projects.
+You would not be able to collaborate at the same time to the extent you can in Git(hub).
+While it would be great to have a real-time repository like Google Docs for code, code requires more attention to detail.
+If file names are the same, it'd be extra difficult to sort through possibly thousands of files and directories -- you'd need to develop an organizational system that probably replicates Github.